 This book examines the impact of Partition on refugees in East and Northeast India and their struggle for identity, space and political rights.
 In the wake of the legalisation of the Citizenship Amendment Act in 2019, this region remains a hotbed of identity and refugee politics.

-Drawing on extensive research and in-depth fieldwork, this book discusses themes of displacement, rehabilitation, discrimination, and politicization of refugees that preceded and followed the Partition of India in 1947.
+Drawing on extensive research and in-depth fieldwork, this book discusses themes of displacement, rehabilitation, discrimination and politicisation of refugees that preceded and followed the Partition of India in 1947.
 It portrays the crises experienced by refugees in recreating the socio-cultural milieu of the lost motherland and the consequent loss of their linguistic, cultural, economic and ethnic identities.
 The author also studies how the presence of the refugees shaped the conduct of politics in West Bengal, Assam and Tripura in the decades following Partition.

 Introduction 1.
 Encountering the ‘Refugee’: Crafting the Policies 2.
 Dealing with the Refugees: Rehabilitation, Variation, Discrimination 3.
 Creating a New Refugee Domain: Assam and Tripura 4.
 Becoming Political: Politicisation of Refugees in West Bengal 5.
-Politics as Defence: Activation of Refugees in Assam and Tripura
+Politics as Defence: Activation of Refugees in Assam and Tripura Epilogue